andreivisan/andreivisan.github.io/_posts/2015-11-12-android-media-server-with-node.js-web-client.md

 #### The Client - Display files

-Now that you have the Node.js project initialized let's start by addding the code to request the list of files from the Android device that we want to display and stream.
+Now that you have the Node.js project initialized let's start by adding the code to request the list of files from the Android device that we want to display and stream.
 For this add the following code to your `routes/index.js` :

 ```javascript
 var request = require("request");